Best Twitter Desktop Clients for Mac and Windows 2017

 Windows 10 offers the free Twitter desktop app, but I’ve found Tweetium to be the best Twitter app available in the Microsoft app store.

-Tweetium can be snapped into part of your screen to keep it within view or it can be minimized while you’re doing something else.
+Tweetium can be snapped into part of your screen to keep it in view, or you can minimize it while you’re doing something else.
 I downloaded the free trial version; the paid version is only $2.99, which I’ll no doubt pay once my free trial is up.

-The setup with Tweetium is simple.
+Tweetium’s setup is simple.
 The menu on Tweetium is along the top.
 You can customize the look of Tweetium in the settings, which I’ll cover shortly.